Legacy

 The Wound

 The light is already fading.
-Every brilliance – scattering into the dark.
-But beneath the light, something else was gathering.
+Every flare you cast scatters into the dark.
+But beneath the light, gravity gathers.
 Mass.
-The silent weight you built while you burnt.
-You didn't notice it gathering.
-Neither did they.
-Light is what they saw.
-Mass is what remains – the pull that persists after your fire dies.
-You will not hear the travelers who feel your gravity and cannot name it.
-You may never know if you bent anything at all.
-The dead star's only law: what you gathered in silence outlives everything you burnt to show.
+The silent weight you built while your light was someone else's warmth.
+Light is what they praised.
+Mass is what remains.
+You will not hear the travellers who feel your gravity and have no name for it.
+You may never know whether you bent anything at all.

 The Path